Make your mark – choose a career with maximum impact

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.

-Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our online high potential assessment.
+Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our online assessment.

 Candidates who successfully pass the high potential assessment stage will be invited to participate in a brief telephone interview with a member of the Early Talent team.
 The purpose of this conversation is to gain a deeper understanding of your motivations for applying to WBD.

-Upon successful completion of the telephone interview stage, you’ll be invited to attend an assessment day.
+If you’ve been successful in the online assessment stage, you’ll be invited to attend an assessment day.
 This will involve a commercial understanding task and some short interviews, as well as giving you the opportunity to hear from a variety of people at WBD and ask them any questions you may have about the firm.

 Remember, it’s a two-way process – by the end of the assessment day, you’ll be able to decide whether WBD is right for you – and we’ll have a better understanding of who you are.

-Our work placement week will take place across all offices during the week commencing 23 June 2025.
-Our hybrid placement weeks form part of our recruitment process, giving you a great insight into our business as well as the responsibility and quality of work that is given to our trainees.
+Our placement weeks form part of our recruitment process.
+Our hybrid placement weeks give you a great insight into our business as well as the responsibility and quality of work that is given to our trainees.

-The week also involves a final, mostly strengths-based interview, with two of the WBD team.
+The placement week will also involve a final, strengths-based interview with two of the WBD team.
 Again, this is also a chance for you to find out more about our business, get a feel for what it would be like to work in our team, and understand if it’s the right place for you.